 While you cant expect Airbnb monthly renters to tend your indoor hydroponics garden or care for a pet, you can add small features that make your furnished rental feel more like a home.
 Simply adding some low maintenance container plants, soft textiles, and cozy non-factory-produced wall art can go a long way towards helping your longer term guests feel like they’re staying in a less sterile accommodations.

 Airbnb’s fees for hosts are very high, and one drawback of the platform is that a host has no option to meet or check out a potential guest before agreeing to the booking.
 To remedy this, I’ve begun using an alternate platform for long-term stays called FurnishedFinder.com.

-I discovered Furnished Finder when I relocated from Seattle to St Louis after the pandemic.
+I discovered Furnished Finder when I relocated from Seattle to St Louis in 2021.
 Through that platform, I was able to stay in a fully furnished home while I navigated the process of purchasing a house.
-I have no experience on this particular platform as a host, however, when my travel returns to pre-pandemic norms, I plan to try hosting guests on furnished finder, in order to make money while traveling.
+I have no experience on this particular platform as a host, however, when my travel returns to pre-pandemic norms, I plan to try hosting guests on Furnished Finder, in order to make money while traveling.

 Lynli Roman’s unique approach to travel is informed by decades of experience on the road with a traveling family and, later, years spent as a solo international traveler.
 When she’s not writing about Seattle from her Pike Place Market apartment, Lynli writes on-location while conducting hands-on research in each destination she covers.
 Lynli’s writing has been featured by MSN, ABC Money, Buzzfeed, and Huffington Post.
 She is passionate about sharing information that makes travel more accessible for all bodies.